denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 Hayles, N. Katherine. *Writing Machines*.
 Cambridge, MA: MIT Press, 2002.

+Heim, Michael.
+"Electric Language: A Philosophical Study of Word Processing."
+New Haven: Yale University Press, 1987.

 Hockey, Susan.
 “The History of Humanities Computing.”
 In *Companion to Digital Humanities* (Blackwell Companions to Literature and Culture).
 Blackwell Companions to Literature and Culture.
 Oxford: Blackwell Publishing